adam-oberman/adam-oberman.github.io/README.md

 - Guest lectures from former students on RL for ventilator and word embeddings.
 #### Lecture 12
 - RKHS applications: function fitting and density estimation, section 12.5 and 12.6
+- Introduction to Reinforcement Learning: MDPs, Policy, Value function, the RL objective
+#### Lecture 13
+- Bellman expectation equations, Bellman optimality equations (and respective operators)
+- Optimal value function if and only if satisfies the optimality equations
+- Solving MDPs when dynamics are known: value iteration vs. policy iteration, sample efficiency
+#### Lecture 14
+- When dynamics and rewards are unknown: predicting the value function
+- TD learning, convergence "proof", off-policy learning
+- Q-learning algorithm: applying TD ideas to controlling the agent
+#### Lecture 15
+- Q-learning revisited
+- Deep Q-learning (DQN): experience replay and stable TD targets
+- Introduction to exploration in model-based learning for finite-horizon MDPs
+#### Lecture 16 (prof. Panangaden)
+- Bisimulation, bisimulation metrics for MDPs
+- Metrics on the space of probability distributions, coupling, Kantorovich metric
+- Frontiers